alexandermora1/Charge/README.md

 1. Post-combat cleanup

 The project is a prototype and learning exercise, not an official Warhammer product (don't sue me, Games Workshop!).
+The project has just started, so some functionality may be missing, which will be imlemented later.

 ## Features